Cardiology, Clinical Cardiac Electrophysiology Fellowship (Arizona)

 The program schedule includes 20 months of rotations in the electrophysiology laboratory and four months dedicated to research.
 One day a week throughout the year is dedicated to the outpatient clinic — a half day in the arrhythmia clinic and a half day in the cardiac rhythm management device clinic.

-The first year of the Clinical Cardiac Electrophysiology Fellowship is accredited by the Accreditation Council for Graduate Medical Education.
-The second year is unaccredited.
+The Clinical Cardiac Electrophysiology Fellowship is accredited by the Accreditation Council for Graduate Medical Education.

 When you complete the Clinical Cardiac Electrophysiology Fellowship, you will be eligible for the American Board of Internal Medicine subspecialty examination in clinical cardiac electrophysiology.